dcharles525/Caroline/README.md

 #### Caroline Attributes

-Here we have all the attributes that will be changed regularly by the developer, I will go in depth here on which one means and how it works.
+Here we have all the attributes that will be changed regularly by the developer and not be changed regularly, I will go in depth here on which one means and how it works.

 ##### Public Attributes